Meet The executive Team

-Director of Candidate Recruitment and Engagement
+Candidate Recruitment and Engagement Manager

-Chloe is a sophomore at the University of Missouri-Columbia where she is studying computer science with a minor in political science.
+Chloe is a rising junior at the University of Missouri-Columbia where she is studying computer science with a minor in political science.
 As a female in a male-dominated field, she is passionate about empowering women.
 From her experience on the executive board of the Society of Women Engineers, she believes there is a huge need for women in politics in order to see a positive change regarding the lack of diversity in politics and the STEM field.
 For her, Missouri M.A.D.E. is the door leading to a more inclusive and representative society.

 Isabel is a rising junior attending the University of Missouri-Columbia pursuing a degree in social work with a minor in leadership and public service.
 In a public service profession, her goal is to provide resources, information and opportunity to those looking to invest in themselves and better their communities.
 She is excited to be working with an organization that promotes involvement, education and empowerment in a prevalent and influential field.
 As the Development and Grants Manager, she is eager to help Missouri M.A.D.E. grow and move forward to diversify and improve our political atmosphere.